Sean-no-soup/svg-to-fwe/README.md

 ## Change log
 **0.2.2**
 - transforms.... very broken, again (this is driving me up a wall)
+- put some more stuff on cloud instead of just locally using these to test

 **0.2.1**
 - improved preview